Impress your family and friends with these fun facts about the Norwegian capital city, Oslo.

 We'll fiinish up this story with some quick Oslo facts.
 If you're interested in finding out more about life in Scandianvia, check out our article with top Norway facts.

 14. The city is well-educated.
-Around 60% of Oslo's population has a university degree.
+Around 60% of Oslo's residents hold a university degree.
+Norway's universities and institutions are known for their high-quality research and innovation, attracting students and academics from around the globe.

 15. Oslo recycles almost half its waste.
-Around 40% of materials from household waste in Oslo is recycled or reused in new products.
+Approximately 40% of materials from household waste are recycled or repurposed into new products, showcasing an efficient and sustainable circular economy.

 That's all we have time for today.
 What other fascinating facts about Oslo do you know?
 If we expand this list in the future, what should we include?